Seizing child recieving IN treatmentTherapeutic Intranasal Drug Delivery

 Introduction

-Intravenous drug users (IVDUs) requiring naloxone after heroin overdose are a unique population that place prehospital health care providers (paramedics/EMTs and other ambulance personnel) at an especially high risk for blood borne pathogen exposure.[1-3] Since these patients rarely need intravenous access for any reason beyond the administration of naloxone (Narcan), a method of administering naloxone without a needle would be preferable.[4-6] Fortunately, naloxone is a small molecule that easily crosses the nasal mucosal membranes.
+Furthermore, Intravenous drug users (IVDUs) requiring naloxone after heroin overdose are a unique population that place prehospital health care providers (paramedics/EMTs and other ambulance personnel) at an especially high risk for blood borne pathogen exposure.[1-3] Since all of these patients rarely need intravenous access for any reason beyond the administration of naloxone (Narcan), a method of administering naloxone without a needle would be preferable.[4-6] Fortunately, naloxone is a small molecule that easily crosses the nasal mucosal membranes.
 After intranasal (IN) administration, naloxone exhibits opiate antagonist effects almost as rapidly as the IV route with bioavailability approaching 100%.[7, 8] Based on this information two compelling reasons exist to consider IN delivery of naloxone for acute opiate overdoses: The reduction of needle stick risk to rescue providers and the possibility of lay person naloxone delivery.

 Reducing needle stick risk in the prehospital environment:

 While the intranasal option for delivering naloxone is not necessarily more effective than traditional intramuscular or intravenous injection methods, it is easier to deliver and often works as well as an injection.
 Most importantly to health care workers, intranasal naloxone delivery eliminates the risk of a contaminated needle stick.
 Needle stick injury is not a minor issue.
 Blood borne exposures are an occupational hazard that healthcare providers face daily.
 The CDC estimates that 600,000-800,000 percutaneous injuries with contaminated sharps occur yearly in the United States.[9]
-With the increasing prevalence of blood born pathogens such as human immunodeficiency virus (HIV), hepatitis B virus (HBV) and hepatis C virus (HCV) accidental needle stick injury may pose a life-changing and possibly life-ending event for affected health care workers.
+With the increasing prevalence of blood born pathogens such as human immunodeficiency virus (HIV), hepatitis B virus (HBV) and hepatitis C virus (HCV) accidental needle stick injury may pose a life-changing and possibly life-ending event for affected health care workers.
 This risk is higher in the prehospital environment where a combination of patient and environmental factors make needle stick injury more likely.[10]
 Marcus et al found an HIV seroprevalence rate of 4.1 to 8.9 per 100 patient visits in three inner-city ED populations.[1]
 Because the annual blood contact for an individual EMS worker (Emergency Medical Services – paramedic) has been estimated to be as high as 12.3 per year, concern exists regarding the risk of viral seroconversion in EMS providers.[11]
 Several authors have validated this concern.
 Valenzuela et al reported a five-fold higher prevalence of Hepatitis B (HBV) infection in paramedics than that observed in a comparable population from the same city.[12]
 Pepe et al noted a strong association between years of employment and the rate of HBV infections in EMS workers.[13]
 Although there is less risk today with the advent of HBV vaccines and use of universal precautions, the risk for other exposures remains significant.

 An especially high-risk patient population to EMS providers is the IVDU.
 These patients have HIV, HBV and Hepatitis C (HBC) seroprevalence rates that are far higher than the baseline population.[2]
 In addition, EMS personnel commonly are involved in their care for life threatening illnesses such as respiratory arrest from opiate overdose.
 Furthermore, unique EMS environmental conditions such as combative patients, uncontrolled scene issues, poor lighting and moving ambulances make the probability of suffering a needle stick even more likely than in more controlled medical settings.
 Since opiate overdose patients rarely need an IV for any reason beyond the administration of naloxone, a needleless method of administering naloxone would eliminate needle stick risk and potential transmission of blood borne pathogens.[4-6] Effective methods of reducing needles stick risk to emergency providers in this situation should be welcomed.
 Intra-nasal naloxone is one such therapeutic intervention that may have a role in opiate toxic patients.[14, 15] The literature review that follows will discuss the results of currently published trials investigating IN naloxone in the prehospital environment.